SEARCH

 Tips for Cleaning Plant Tags

-Removing permanent marker from plastic plant tags.
+Removing marking pen from plastic plant tags.

 If you have a lot of plant tags, it’s easier to dispense the product (methyl hydrate or mineral spirits) into a container, dip the plastic in, and then rub with a rag, sponge, or swab.